toxic-johann/webpack-cdn-upload-plugin/README.md

 - default: `true`

 We will check all the html file and upload the file included by `script`, `link` and more.

+> When you are using `webpack-cdn-upload-plugin` in webpack 4 with replaceAssetsInHtml as true.
+You must make sure you have use `html-webpack-plugin` before `webpack-cdn-upload-plugin`.

 Support
 -------